 - Ensure users have a upn suffix applied for domain name to match the Okta Login name, so the users can login to your MyWorkDrive server with their email address.

 - Ensure the MyWorkDrive server is trusted for delegation as per our Delegation Article

-- Setup your own public SSL Certificate and Hostname pointing to your MyWorkDrive Server over port 443 (SSL) (using our *.myworkdrive.net domain is not supported).
+- Ensure your MyWorkDrive server is accessible on the internet for client login (web, mobile, map drive).
+Enable the Cloud Web Connector or Setup your own public SSL Certificate and Hostname pointing to your MyWorkDrive Server over port 443 (SSL) View Support Article.